-By deploying the right picking processes for your warehouse operations you can provide your business with the ease to enhance the overall customer experience.
+By deploying the right picking processes for your warehouse operations, you can provide your business with the ease to enhance the overall customer experience.

 - Provides higher efficiency and accuracy

-- Allows better order fulfilment and processing
+- Allows better order fulfillment and processing

-- Increases overall revenue of business
+- Increases overall revenue of the business

 - Enables faster and smoother deliveries

-- Reduce manpower and stock management costs
+- Saves time by reducing manpower and stock management costs

 1. Zone Picking

-- Improve efficiency of collecting goods
+- Improve the efficiency of collecting goods

-- Speeds up collection of multiple items
+- Speeds up the collection of multiple items

-- Decreases move around time within the warehouse
+- Decreases move-around time within the warehouse

 - Allows multiple pickups in one go

-- Increase order fulfilment rates
+- Increase order fulfillment rates